 The day is split into two halves.
 The morning looks at the theory of giving evidence and is designed to demystify the whole process.
-Attendees explore the various techniques lawyers use to discredit healthcare professionals in cross-examination, and learn how to withstand them and remain in control.
+You will explore the various techniques lawyers use to discredit healthcare professionals in cross-examination, and how to withstand them and remain in control.

-In the afternoon, we set up a mock Mental Health Tribunal in which delegates will be cross-examined by an experienced lawyer-trainer, to consolidate the day's learning.
+In the afternoon, we set up a mock Mental Health Tribunal in which you will be cross examined by an experienced lawyer-trainer, putting into practice what you have learnt.

-- Understand the inquisitorial process employed by Mental Health Tribunals and Hospital Managers' Meetings and the legal tests which they must employ in every case. - Identify the procedures, order of events, and roles and responsibilities of those involved. - Prepare how to give evidence to best practice standards. - Demonstrate how to make appropriate use of supporting evidence, documents and records while under cross-examination.
+- Understand the inquisitorial process employed by Mental Health Tribunals and Hospital Managers' Meetings and the legal tests which they must employ in every case. - · Identify the procedures, order of events, and roles and responsibilities of those involved. - Prepare how to give evidence to best practice standards. - Demonstrate how to make appropriate use of supporting evidence, documents and records while under cross-examination.